NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 A bonus is that if someone accidentally tries to set the value to this property, they will get an error.
 This is because we have not defined a property setter, which is good in this case.

+Without a property, python would not raise an error if someone "outside" the class created (or clobbered) an `available_bays` attribute by just assigning a value to it at runtime!

 ***

 O-oh!

 You recognize an issue: **What if the number of cars that enter exceeds capacity?**

 We might not be able to stop this from happening!
 Recall that there is no boom gate or access control in the car park, so cars can still come in even if the car park is full.

 But what should our car park do when this happens?
 Do we want to allow the number of available bays to be negative?
 Should we set it to zero?
 Should we raise an exception?
 Something else?

 You discussed with the senior developer and decided that if the number of plates exceeds the capacity, you will return 0.

-> Modify the `available_bays` property to return 0 if the number of plates exceeds the capacity.
+> Modify the `available_bays` property to return 0 if the number of plates exceeds the capacity (hint: the `max` function allows you to solve this very elegantly).

 ***

-#### Back to the update displays method
+#### 2.7.4.
+Back to the update displays method

 The `update_displays` method shall send status information: available bays, temperature, and other relevant information to each display.
 We will implement this method in the `CarPark` class.